 Liar Liar

-Liar Liar is a 1997 American comedy film directed by Tom Shadyac, and written by Paul Guay and Stephen Mazur.
-It stars Jim Carrey as a lawyer who built his entire career on lying, but finds himself cursed to speak only the truth for a single day, during which he struggles to maintain his career and to reconcile with his ex-wife and son whom he alienated with his pathological lying.
+Liar Liar is a 1997 American satirical fantasy comedy film, directed by Tom Shadyac and written by Paul Guay and Stephen Mazur.
+It stars Jim Carrey as a lawyer who built his entire career on lying but finds himself cursed to speak only the truth for a single day, during which he struggles to maintain his career and to reconcile with his ex-wife and son whom he alienated with his pathological lying.

 Plot

-Fletcher Reede is a lawyer and divorced father living in Los Angeles.
-He loves spending time with his young son, Max; they often play a game where Fletcher makes his hand into "the Claw", with which he tickles Max and pretends to chase him.
-However, Fletcher has a habit of giving precedence to his career, breaking promises to Max and his ex-wife, Audrey, and then lying about the reasons.
-Fletcher's compulsive lying has also built him a reputation as a successful defense lawyer at his firm.
-On Max's birthday, Fletcher misses his party when senior partner Miranda lures him to get promoted by having sex in the office.
-Max makes a birthday wish that Fletcher would be unable to tell a lie for an entire day—a wish that immediately becomes true.
+Fletcher Reede is a lawyer and divorced father living in Los Angeles, who loves spending time with his young son, Max.
+However, Fletcher also has a habit of giving precedence to his career, breaking promises to Max and his ex-wife, Audrey, and then lying about the reasons, which has made him a successful defense lawyer at his firm.
+After Fletcher misses Max's birthday party when senior partner Miranda lures him to get promoted by having sex in the office, Max makes a birthday wish for Fletcher to be unable to lie for a single day.

 More details